Update 2021/09/12: Magpie is very old and long-dead at this point. I learned a lot from it, but I’m no longer maintaining it.

 split methods on strings.
 The first takes no

 arguments, and the second takes a separator.
-This means you can do:
+That means you can do both:

-In most dynamic languages, you’d have to handle that by doing some manual
+In most dynamic languages, you’d have to implement that by doing some manual

 def (this is String) split(maxResults is Int) ... end def (this is String) split(separator is String, maxResults is Int) ... end

-Pretty much any kind of argument list can be overloaded and it will pick the right one at runtime based on what you actually pass it.
+Pretty much any kind of argument list can be overloaded and Magpie will pick the right one at runtime based on what you actually pass it.

 And just to clarify, you don’t have to define all of these methods in one place or even in one module.
 They can be anywhere you want.
 In fact, you’re free to define methods on types you didn’t create, which leads us to…